NEVSTOP-LAB/Communicable-State-Machine/src/help/NEVSTOP/JKI State Machine++/Template Description(EN).md

 ### "Error Handler"
 You can also output any states to clean-up after errors occur

+#### Internal Error Handler Case
+If any error Occurred, "Error Occurred" status update will be broadcasted to system.
+Parameter is Error Cluster.

+#### External Error Handler Case
+Usually, it's because this JKISM register others' "Error Occurred" status with "Error Handler".
+If other JKISM have any error, the error will be passed here for central handling.

 ### "Critical Error"
 When any un-recoverable error occurs, JKISM goes into this case.